pragdave/component/README.md

 using a GenServer _cast_.

 A two-way function returns a value (and so is a GenServer _call_).
-Its return value is what is given back to the called of the API.
+Its return value is what is given back to the caller of the API.
 If you don't need to update state, that's all you have to do.
 If you _do_ need to change the state as well as return a value, you can do that as well.